Skip to main content

 Requirements:

-• The function must be named handle.
+• Name the function handle.

 • The return type annotation is recommended but not required.